babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ### 2.1.
 Clone the Finality Provider Repository

-Subsequently clone the finality provider [repository](https://github.com/babylonlabs-io/finality-provider) and navigate to the `bbn-test-5` tag.
+Subsequently, clone the finality provider [repository](https://github.com/babylonlabs-io/finality-provider) and navigate to the `bbn-test-5` tag.
 <!-- TODO: change to a specific version -->